 Why is this important?
 As an adult with ADHD, Rebecca knows the power and amazing creativity and energy that comes with ADHD when you are interested and engaged in your work and your life.

 Following her partner's diagnosis of inattentive ADHD in 2007, Rebecca trained as a professional Coach, and in 2009 launched ADDventure Within.
 She received her Diploma in Contemporary Psychotherapy in 2013, and completed her Masters research for her Advanced Diploma in Contemporary Psychotherapy in 2017.

 Rebecca provides courses and workshops for professionals working with ADHD.
 She works as a mentor for students with disabilities for the DRC at the University of Cambridge, and designed and presented training for mentors in Understanding and Working with ADHD for the University of Cambridge and the Disability Support Service at Kings College London.
 She has also facilitated the redesign of a group ADHD programme for the Sutton Adult ADHD/ASD Assessment Service at Southwest London and St. George's NHS Trust.
 Since 2014, Rebecca has been a member of the Advisory Board for the UK Adult ADHD Network (UKAAN ).

 Sessions with Rebecca are also accessible via Access to Work and Disabled Student Allowance (DSA).

 Rebecca lives in Cambridge, UK with her husband and two giant Maine Coon cats, where she works with clients both in person and via Skype.
-She is an accredited member of the UKCP, a member of the Community of Contemporary Psychotherapists (CCP), the BACP and the UKCP, and is bound by their Code of Ethics.
+She is an accredited member of the UKCP, a member of the Community of Contemporary Psychotherapists (CCP) and the BACP, and is bound by their Code of Ethics.